-Do I need to Register?
+Do I need to Register to take part?

-What shall I Wear?
+What should I Wear?

-What shall I bring?
+What should I bring?

-- A good torch with spare batteries (not just glow sticks!)
+- A good torch with spare batteries

 - Your sponsor sheet

-Are there Refreshments on the walks?
+Are there Refreshments available on the routes?

-Are there Toilets on the walk?
+Are there Toilets on the routes?